We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Trek is known for bikes that have good value to money, so this Marlin series model has some worthy components and does not make too many compromises.

 Trek Marlin 5 has the same Alpha Silver Aluminum frame seen on all bikes from this lineup.
-It is characterized by a versatile head tube angle of 69.5 degrees, which is a good compromise between steep and slack geometry.
+It is characterized by a versatile head tube angle of 69.5 degrees.
+That’s a good compromise between steep and slack geometry.
 That means this bike will perform well in most conditions, including climbing, descending, and cornering.

 Light, durable, and comfortable Alpha Silver Aluminum frame is Marlin 5’s biggest selling point, seen on other more expensive bikes from Trek’s MTB lineup.

 All cables are internally routed which makes them last longer and improves the overall appearance of the bike.
-Riders can mount the frame with a rear rack and a rear kickstand, which would make Marlin 5 ready for daily commutes as well.
+Riders can add a rear rack and a rear kickstand, which would make Marlin 5 ready for daily commutes as well.

 You can get Marlin 5 in three modern and attractive colors: matte black, volt green, and teal.
 They’re beautiful!